About non-melanoma skin cancer

 The skin has two main layers.
 These are the outer layer and the inner or deeper layer .
 The outer layer has three types of cells.
 The first are flat, scaly cells called squamous cells.
 Below the squamous cells are rounder cells called basal cells.
 The cells that give skin its colour are in between the basal cells.
 These cells are called melanocytes.

 The deepest layer called the dermis has blood and lymph vessels, hair roots and sweat glands.

 Cells do not behave as normal.
 They keep on growing even when there is no need and will form a tumour.
 If a malignant tumour is not treated, it will affect how the skin works.

 Skin cancer is the most common cancer in Ireland.
-In 2009 there were 7424 skin cancers and 721 melanoma cases.
+In 2017 it is estimated that there were an average of 10,857 skin cancers and 1,092 melanoma cases.
 But numbers are rising each year.
 More men than women develop skin cancer probably because they work outdoors more and play sport.

 There are different types of skin cancers.
 Basal cell carcinoma, Squamous cell carcinoma and other less common skin cancers such as Kaposi sarcoma, Merkel cell Cancer and lymphoma of the skin.
 Melanoma is a rare type of skin cancer which affects the deep cells in the deepest layer of the epidermis.

 This is a cancer of the cells at the base of the epidermis (the outer layer of the skin).
 It is the most common type of skin cancer.
 If left untreated it can form an ulcer, known as a rodent ulcer.
 It can look like a pearly or waxy bump on your face, ears or neck.

 Or else it can be a scar-like change to the skin on your chest or back that is flat, flesh-coloured or brown.
 In general, basal cell cancers do not spread to other tissues and organs.

 This is a cancer of the squamous cells, which are nearest the surface of your skin.